Support the Activities of Samye Institute

 In order to maintain our current activities, deliver our future roadmap and remain firm as the bedrock of our global sangha, Samye needs your ongoing support.
-We invite you to become a monthly donor and be a direct cause for our activities to flourish and expand.
-Samye belongs to all of us!
+We invite you to support Samye Institute in whatever way you prefer and be a direct cause for our activities to flourish and expand.

 Use the form below to make a one-time donation of any amount.

 Help support our young monks living at the Lotus Light Dharma Institute in Chapagaon, our artisan monks living at our Riwoche Monastery near Boudha, and our Tibetan medicine doctors and students practicing near Boudha.

 We aspire to provide a regular monthly support for these committed young practitioners.
 Currently they are studying, teaching, practicing, and performing activities that reflect the five major sciences of the Buddhist tradition: craftsmanship, logic, grammar, medicine, and the “inner science” of Dharma practice.
 The majority of the young monks will complete the traditional curriculum of grammer and logic.
 Then they will engage in Dharma study either in the monastic shedra or in long-term retreat.
 Alternatively, they may pursue a life of beneficial activity in Tibetan Buddhist medicine and the arts.

 Each year, our monks at Do-ngak Nyida Zungdrel Sherab Raltri Ling Monastery, located in Chapagaon a village in the Lalitpur District, located approximately 45 minutes south of Kathmandu, perform the following pujas or practices on behalf of Phakchok Rinpoche and his students and benefactors.
 Rinpoche personally selected these specific pujas after consultation with divinations and the texts of many great masters.